 The baseline impervious area assessment was conducted through a GIS analysis, using data obtained from NPS, Montgomery County, Prince George's County, Anne Arundel County, and the State of Maryland.
 LimnoTech also requested information on any existing BMPs managing runoff at the three Parkways in order to determine what percentage of impervious area at each Parkway was currently controlled by BMPs.
 NPS informed LimnoTech that there are no existing NPS-owned structural or non-structural BMPs at any of the Parkways.
 NPS did alert LimnoTech to one existing BMP at BW Parkway, but this was not NPS-owned.
 However, this BMP was included in the calculation of controlled impervious surface because it did control some of BW Parkway's impervious area.
-Once the controlled impervious area was determined for each Parkway, LimnoTech calculated 20 percent of the remaining uncontrolled impervious area at each Parkway to determine the target area for restoration required by the MS4 permit.
+Once the controlled impervious area at each Parkway to determine the target area for restoration required by the MS4 permit.